trapexit/mergerfs/README.md

 * **config**: Path to a config file.
 Same arguments as below in key=val / ini style format.
 * **branches**: Colon delimited list of branches.
-* **allow_other**: A libfuse option which allows users besides the one which ran mergerfs to see the filesystem.
-This is required for most use-cases.
 * **minfreespace=SIZE**: The minimum space value used for creation policies.
 Can be overridden by branch specific option.
 Understands 'K', 'M', and 'G' to represent kilobyte, megabyte, and gigabyte